OtemPsych/OtemBot/README.md

 * Volume control to adjust the bot's volume in the voice channel.
 * Skip, pause, resume and stop playback.
 * Seek to a specific timestamp in the song.
-* Automatically fetch the lyrics to the song currently playing.
+* Fetch the lyrics to the song currently playing.
 * Shuffle the enqueued songs.
 * Continue playing related songs when the queue is empty after enabling autoplay.